thenexthub/Codira/lib/Migrator/README.md

-# Swift Migrator
+# Codira Migrator

-This library implements functionality for the Swift 4 Migrator.
+This library implements functionality for the Codira 4 Migrator.

 ## Overview

-The Migrator was rewritten from the ground up for Swift 4 with a few major differences:
+The Migrator was rewritten from the ground up for Codira 4 with a few major differences:

 - It's not a separate tool but integrated directly into the compiler binary
-- It understands Swift 3 and Swift 4 code equally
+- It understands Codira 3 and Codira 4 code equally
 - Can migrate individual targets in Xcode
 - A pipeline architecture with explicit immutable state changes